mnmueller/mn_bab_vnn_2022/README.md

 ```

 ### Installation
 This script installs a few necessary libraries, the ELINA library, clones the repo and installs the necessary dependencies.
 It was tested on a AWS Deep Learning AMI (Ubuntu 18.04) instance.
+(Note that this requires sudoer rights)

 ```
 source setup.sh